Solar particle event: Polar cap absorption events

 Energetic protons that are guided into the polar regions collide with atmospheric constituents and release their energy through the process of ionization.
 The majority of the energy is deposited in the extreme lower region (D-region) of the ionosphere (around 50–80 km in altitude).
 This area is particularly important to ionospheric radio communications because this is the area where most of the absorption of radio signal energy occurs.
 The enhanced ionization produced by incoming energetic protons increases the absorption levels in the lower ionosphere and can have the effect of completely blocking all ionospheric radio communications through the polar regions.
 Such events are known as polar cap absorption events.
 These events commence and last as long as the energy of incoming protons at approximately greater than 10 MeV (million electron volts) exceeds roughly 10 pfu (particle flux units or particles sr^{−1} cm^{−2} s^{−1}) at geosynchronous satellite altitudes.

 Polar cap absorption events and the associated HF radio blackout pose unique problems to commercial and military aviation.
 Routes that transit polar regions, especially above about 82-degrees north latitude, can only rely on HF radio communications.
 Hence, if polar cap absorption events are ongoing or forecast, commercial airlines are required to redirect their routes such that HF communications remain viable.

 Ground level enhancements

 Extremely intense SPEs capable of producing energetic protons with energies in excess of 200 MeV can increase neutron count rates at ground levels through secondary radiation effects.
-These rare events are known as ground level enhancements (or GLEs).

-Presently, 73 GLE events are known.

-The strongest known GLE event was detected on 23-Feb-1956.
+These rare events are known as ground level enhancements (GLEs).
+Presently, 77 GLE events are known.
+The strongest known GLE event was detected on 23 February 1956.
 Some events produce large amounts of HZE ions, although their contribution to the total radiation is small compared to the level of protons.